Distance and Flexible Learning

 Adobe Connect for distance and flexible study enables groups to meet in an online classroom.
 This is similar to skype, in which students all log in at a particular time and can see and speak to each other in a group.
 These sessions are facilitated by the tutor for the course and include presentations, group discussions and activities.

-Email is a key way in which distance learners communicate with their tutor to ask questions, gain information about the course and get advice.
+Email is a key way in which distance learners communicate with their tutor, to ask questions, get information about the course and get advice.
 All University of Winchester students are issued with a student email address.
-This mode of communication suits those with busy lives, and helps individuals balance study with other time commitments.
+This mode of communication suits those with busy lives and helps individuals balance study with other time commitments.
+Information for entire classes is most commonly distributed via Canvas announcements, but you can enable notification settings in Canvas so that these are sent to you by email as well.
+In any case it is important to check your email regularly, to ensure that you are up to date with all information relating to your course.

-Most courses offer phone tutorials at regular intervals so you never feel out of touch.
-These can be organised at convenient times and enable key points of communication to occur.
+Most courses offer 121 and group tutorials at regular intervals so you never feel out of touch.
+These can be organised at mutually convenient times and enable key points of communication to occur.
+These sessions will be facilitated using Microsoft Teams and in certain circumstances may be conducted by phone.

 Whether you're looking to improve your academic skills, need advice on student life. or require materials for your research, we have a variety of resources available to support you through your studies: